lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 AWS is responsible for:

-- Infrastructure (global network security)
+- Infrastructure (global network security).
 - Configuration and vulnerability analysis.
 - Compliance validation.